jonathanneels/MindOrMatter/README.md

 Do note B:
 In static you'll find sticktorial_char_designer.html.
 All character designs (not the particles) are made with this homemade graphics tool.
-You can use it at your heart's content.
+You can use it to your heart's content.